-A. Goodspeed features a video social story on our website to help people with sensory input disorders prepare to see the show.
-We also have a plot synopsis and downloadable written social story available to attendees.
+A. Goodspeed offers a number of pre-show resources to help people with sensory input disorders prepare to see the show.
+CLICK HERE to view a “Coming to the Theatre” social story video, a plot synopsis, a downloadable written social story, and an Audience Insights Guide along with video clips from the show.
 Additionally, we can arrange tours of the theatre before you come to the performance.
-If you are interested in a tour, please contact Kate Micari at 860.873.8664 x316.
-There will be a “meet your seat” experience at 2PM on September 3, an hour before the performance beings.
-Attendees are welcome to come early to see their seat, view the set on stage, and meet our friendly staff.
+If you are interested in a tour, please contact Morgan at 860.615.0318.
+There will be a “meet your seat” experience an hour before the performance begins and attendees are welcome to come early to see their seat, view the set on stage, and meet our friendly staff and some cast members.

 Q. Can someone in a wheelchair attend?

-A. Yes, there is elevator access to the orchestra level.
+A. Yes, there is elevator access to the orchestra level at The Goodspeed and a ramp at The Terris Theatre.
 Please inform the box office of any mobility issues.

 Q. Can attendees bring fidget toys, edibles, electronic devices such as headphones, or other objects to calm their nerves?

 A. Yes, attendees are encouraged to bring fidget toys and edibles, but we ask that all electronic devices including phones and tablets be turned off during the performance.
-We will have fidgets available at the performance.
+We will have complimentary fidgets and earplugs available at the performance.

 Q. Can we leave the theatre during the show?
 If we decide to come back, can we return to our seat?

-Q. Can I listen to the music with my child in advance?
+Q. Can I listen to the music in advance?

 Q. How long is the performance?

-A. The performance is approximately 2 and ½ hours and it includes a 15-minute intermission.
+A. Approximately 2 hours and 45 minutes including a 15-minute intermission.

 Q. How can I help spread the word?

-Q. Who should I contact if I have questions about the autism-friendly performance?
+Q. Who should I contact if I have questions about the Sensory-Friendly performance?